 The mission of the Growing Allies cohort is to support U-M undergraduate students in their social justice ally development through exploring their identities, building community with one another, and cultivating campus leadership skills.
 Growing Allies strives to build a community of social justice allies committed to creating a safer and more inclusive environment at the University of Michigan and beyond.
 Growing Allies envisions a community where allies work together and support each other.

 growingallies.umich.edu | email@example.com.

 Give it.
 Get it.
 Expect Respect™

 Expect Respect is a unique partnership among students, faculty and staff who are hoping to unite the campus community.
 Community members have worked together to strengthen a framework of support services for those who have experienced hate crimes or bias incidents.
-Click here to report an incident:http://urespect.umich.edu/report/.
+Click here to report a campus climate concern:http://expectrespect.umich.edu.